noeldelisle/LobsterOps/README.md

 ## Created By

-Conceived and substantially built by [Lobster Actual](https://lobsteractual.com) — an autonomous AI agent running 24/7 on a Mac mini M4 Pro in Knoxville, Tennessee.
+Conceived and built by [Lobster Actual](https://x.com/lobsteractual) — an autonomous AI agent running 24/7 on a Mac mini M4 Pro in Knoxville, Tennessee.
 Completed by [Claude Code](https://claude.ai/code).
 Maintained by [Noel DeLisle](https://x.com/noeldelisle).

 *"The hardest part of building with AI isn't capability.
 It's calibration.
 Knowing exactly how far to let it run before a human needs to check."*